NotAName320/ponderPromptsExtension/README.md

 # Ponder Prompts Extension
+Ponder Prompts Extension is a web extension that features a simple timer.
+Additional functionalities will be added in the future.
 ## How to Run the Extension
 - Before you do anything, make sure all the dependencies are installed that are located the package-lock.json with npm.